-I-220 Corridor Survey (Report #22-0517)

-This report describes the results of a pedestrian and shovel test survey of a proposed alignment of Interstate 220 in the vicinity of Cross Lake in west Shreveport.
-This investigation was performed in the summer of 1977 for Howard, Needles, Tammen and Bergendoff by the Research Institute, College of Pure and Applied Sciences of Northeast Louisiana University. project The 1977 corridor measured approximately 122 m (400 ft) in width and 24 km (15 mi) in length.
+I-220 Corridor Survey (Report #22-0517): This report describes the results of a pedestrian and shovel test survey of a proposed alignment of Interstate 220 in the vicinity of Cross Lake in west Shreveport.
+This investigation was performed in the summer of 1977 for Howard, Needles, Tammen and Bergendoff by the Research Institute, College of Pure and Applied Sciences of Northeast Louisiana University.
+The 1977 project corridor measured approximately 122 m (400 ft) in width and 24 km (15 mi) in length.
 No cultural resources were identified during this survey, and the surveyed areas passed no closer than roughly 730 m (2,395 ft) northwest of the current project area (Price and Heartfield 1977).

-Northwestern State University Regional Archaeology Program Management Unit 1 Survey (Report #22-1701)

-SHPO Report 22-1701 documents the results of archaeological surveys carried out by Northwestern State University during the 1991-1992 grant year under the auspices of the Regional Archaeology Program.
-These investigations involved the survey of multiple covering а combined areas total of approximately 162 ha (400 acres) in Management Unit 1, which encompassed 14 parishes in northwest Louisiana.
+State University Northwestern Regional Archaeology Program Management Unit 1 Survey (Report #22-1701): SHPO Report 22-1701 documents the results of archaeological surveys conducted by Northwestern State University during the 1991-1992 grant year auspices of the under the Regional Archaeology Program.
+These investigations involved the survey of multiple areas covering a combined total of approximately 162 ha (400 acres) in Management Unit 1, which parishes in northwest encompassed 14 Louisiana.
 A total of 42 new archaeological sites were recorded during these investigations and 6 previously recorded sites were revisited (Girard 1992).
 None of the surveyed areas examined during this project were located closer than approximately 630 m (2,067 ft) from the current project area, and none of the examined sites will be impacted by any development activities in the current project area.